clauswilke/dataviz/docs/small_axis_labels.md

 The next figure uses the default settings I'm applying throughout this book.
 I think it is well balanced, the text is clearly visible, and it fits with the overall size of the figure.

 (ref:Aus-athletes-good) Percent body fat versus height in male athletes.
 All figure elements are appropriately scaled.
+Data source: @Telford-Cunningham-1991

 <div class="figure" style="text-align: center">
 <img src="small_axis_labels_files/figure-html/Aus-athletes-good-1.png" alt="(ref:Aus-athletes-good)" width="576" />